Important Information about the MS Legislature

-The legislative branch is responsible for crafting laws and allocating financial resources for the state government, with its decisions subject to the governor's approval or veto.
+The Mississippi Legislature is responsible for crafting state laws and funding state government, with its decisions typically subject to the governor's approval or veto.

-Mississippi's Legislature consists of two chambers, namely the House and Senate, convening in regular sessions annually and holding special sessions only when called upon by the governor.
+Mississippi's Legislature consists of two chambers, the House and Senate, which convene annually in regular sessions.
+The Legislature may also convene for special sessions but can only do so when called upon by the governor.

 How does a bill become law?